devlom/grav-theme-hola/README.md

 ## Sources and Credits

-[Author](https://www.styleshout.com) of the theme used the following resources as listed.
+Hola theme was originally designed by [styleshout](https://www.styleshout.com/) using the following resources as listed:

 Fonts:
  - Montserrat Font (https://www.google.com/fonts/specimen/Montserrat)